Base erosion and profit shifting

 The United States Department of the Treasury decided against signing the 2016 OECD anti–BEPS MLI initiative, stating that the U.S.: "has a low degree of exposure to base erosion and profit shifting".
 International tax academics showed in 2018 that U.S. multinationals are the largest users of BEPS tools in the world; while U.S. tax academics demonstrated, even as early as 1994 that the U.S. Treasury is a net beneficiary from the use of tax havens and BEPS by U.S. multinationals.

-Base erosion and profit shifting (BEPS) refers to corporate tax avoidance strategies used by multinationals to "shift" profits from higher-tax jurisdictions to lower-tax jurisdictions or no-tax locations where there is little or no economic activity, thus "eroding" the "tax-base" of the higher-tax jurisdictions using deductible payments such as interest or royalties.
+Base erosion and profit shifting (BEPS) is a category of corporate tax avoidance strategies used by multinationals to "shift" profits from higher-tax jurisdictions to lower-tax jurisdictions or no-tax locations where there is little or no economic activity, thus "eroding" the "tax-base" of the higher-tax jurisdictions using deductible payments such as interest or royalties.
 For the government, the tax base is a company's income or profit.
 Tax is levied as a percentage on this income or profit.
 When that income or profit is transferred to a tax haven, the tax base is eroded and the company does not pay taxes to the country that is generating the income.
 As a result, tax revenues are reduced and the country is disadvantaged.
 The Organisation for Economic Co-operation and Development (OECD) define BEPS strategies as "exploiting gaps and mismatches in tax rules".
-While some of the tactics are illegal, the majority are not.
-Because businesses that operate across borders can utilize BEPS to obtain a competitive edge over domestic businesses, it affects the righteousness and integrity of tax systems.
-Furthermore, it lessens deliberate compliance, when taxpayers notice multinationals legally avoiding corporate income taxes.
+Relatively few tactics have been deemed illegal, while the majority have no associated penalty.
+Businesses that operate across borders can utilize BEPS to obtain an advantage over domestic businesses, while potentially undermining the authority and integrity of jurisdictions' tax systems.
 Because developing nations rely more heavily on corporate income tax, they are disproportionately affected by BEPS.

 Corporate tax havens offer BEPS tools to "shift" profits to the haven, and additional BEPS tools to avoid paying taxes within the haven (e.g. Ireland's "CAIA tool").
 (Note: The Capital Allowances for Intangible Assets (CAIA) BEPS tool, also known as the Green Jersey, was the BEPS tool Apple used in Q1 2015 to restructure its non-U.S. IP.
 It created the "leprechaun economics" event in Ireland in August 2016, when restated Irish GDP rose 34.4% in a single quarter) BEPS activities cost nations 100-240 billion dollars in lost revenue each year, which is 4-10 percent of worldwide corporate income tax collection.
 It is alleged that BEPS tools are associated mostly with American technology and life science multinationals.
 (Note: The critical component of the most important BEPS tools is intellectual property ("IP"), which the BEPS tool converts into a charge that is deductible against pre–tax income.
 Technology, Life Sciences, and industries have the largest pools of IP.)
 A few studies showed that use of the BEPS tools by American multinationals maximized long-term American Treasury revenue and shareholder return, at the expense of other countries.